vernamlab/EM-for-good/README.md

 **Steps**:

 1. **Initialization**:
-   - Use helper scripts to compile the necessary C code.
+   - Use `Setup_script` to compile the necessary C code.
    - Set up the scope and target using the `scope` class from the SCAPEgoat library.

 2. **Experiment Management**: